On page 2, beginning on line 3, after "(2)" strike all material through "(3)

 (14) At the time the person committed the murder, the person and the victim were "family or household members" as that term is defined in RCW 10.99.020

 , and the person had previously engaged in a pattern or practice of three or more of the following crimes committed upon the victim within a five-year period, regardless of whether a conviction resulted:

 (a) Harassment as defined in RCW 9A.46.020

 (b) Any criminal assault;

-Restores the statutory procedures for imposing the death penalty, but makes those procedures applicable only for sentencing a person convicted of aggravated first degree murder committed against a victim under the age of five years.
+Restores the statutory procedures for imposing the death penalty, but makes those procedures applicable only for sentencing a person convicted of aggravated first degree murder committed on the premises of a K-12 school or institution of higher education.